Manikandan246/Clarytix-quiz-gen/README.md

 ## High-Level Architecture

 1. **Web UI (Next.js App Router)** – collects the PDF, chapter metadata, and displays generated topics.
-2. **API Route (`app/api/topics`)** – uploads (or reuses a cached upload of) the PDF with OpenAI's file storage and then orchestrates a structured Responses API call backed by the file-search tool so only relevant chapter content is retrieved.
+2. **API Route (`app/api/topics`)** – uploads (or reuses a cached upload of) the PDF with OpenAI's file storage and then orchestrates a structured Responses API call backed by the file-search tool so only relevant chapter content is retrieved (aiming for 3–8 topics per chapter).
-3. **API Route (`app/api/mcqs`)** – takes the generated topics and asks OpenAI to create MCQs that satisfy the rubric, returning a downloadable CSV.
+3. **API Route (`app/api/mcqs`)** – queues MCQ generation/validation jobs and stores the resulting CSV once Claude approves the questions.
+4. **API Route (`app/api/validate`)** – sends generated MCQs to Claude for automated verification before they are stored or surfaced.
-4. **OpenAI SDK Wrapper (`lib/openai.ts`)** – centralizes client instantiation and environment handling.
+5. **OpenAI SDK Wrapper (`lib/openai.ts`)** – centralizes client instantiation and environment handling.

 ## Implementation Notes